dwalker39/Utilities/README.md

 Utilities
 =========

+**QuickAlert via Swift**
+self.showMessage("Here is your message", title: "Here is your title", buttonCancelText: "Cancel", buttonText: "OK", buttonCancelAction: nil) {
+            () -> Void in
+            println("You tapped on the only button")
+        }

+        self.showMessage("Longer Message!", title: "Here is your title", buttonCancelText: "Cancel", button1Text: "Button 1 text", button2Text: "Button 2 text", buttonCancelAction: { () -> Void in
+            println("You tapped on Cancel")
+        }, button1Action: { () -> Void in
+            println("You tapped on the first button")
+        }, button2Action: { () -> Void in
+            println("You tapped on the second button")
+        })

+**QuickAlert via Objective-C** -
+This lets you quickly and easily create new UIAlertViews with block handlers for button presses with convient class method calls.
+This class supports both ARC and Non-ARC projects.

+Example usage:

+    [QuickAlert showMessage:@"Hey there!"
+                  withTitle:@"Popup Message"
+                 buttonText:@"Tap here to continue!"
+                actionBlock: ^ {
+                    NSLog(@"User tapped to continue");
+    }];

 **AsyncDownloader** -
 Contains convenient class methods for downloading resources or files asynchronously with block handlers for completion, failure, and monitoring download progress